microsoft/finops-toolkit/docs/finops-hub/reports/cost-summary.md

 - Build a chargeback report.
 - Summarize cost savings from negotiated and commitment-based discounts.

-> 🚩 **Important**<br>FinOps hubs uses [amortized costs](https://learn.microsoft.com/azure/cost-management-billing/reservations/reservation-amortization).
+> 🚩 **Important**<br>FinOps hubs use [amortized costs](https://learn.microsoft.com/azure/cost-management-billing/reservations/reservation-amortization).
 Amortization breaks reservation and savings plan purchases down and allocates costs to the resources that received the benefit.
 Due to this, amortized costs will not show purchase costs and will not match your invoice.
 Please use [Cost Management](https://aka.ms/costmgmt) to review invoice charges.

 On this page: